Theory and Design of Multifunctional Space-Time Metasurfaces: Introduction

 In particular, we demonstrate that by altering the space-time modulation functions it is possible to implement various canonical nonreciprocal devices on a universal platform.
 This multifunctional platform is based on a tunable surface impedance sheet supported by a metallized substrate.
 We assume that the resistance and reactance of the surface impedance can be independently and locally controlled in real time \cite{liu2019intelligent}.
 We first develop a generalized circuit theory to characterize the scattering harmonics of surface impedances modulated with arbitrary traveling waveforms (Section~\ref{Sec: Theory}).
 The theoretical formulation allows not only direct computations of scattering harmonics for a known modulated surface impedance, but also finding the optimal surface impedance that ensures excitation of a prescribed set of scattering harmonics.
 By incorporating evanescent fields into the picture, the optimized surfaces exhibit strong and controllable nonreciprocity.
 Based on this principle, we assign optimal modulation functions to a single metasurface with fixed dimensions and demonstrate possibilities to realize isolators, phase shifters, quasi-isolators, and circulators (Section~\ref{Sec: Functionalities}).
-In addition, we propose a viable practical implementation scheme based on graphene, showing the realizability of the proposed multifunctional and adaptable platform (Section~\ref{Sec: graphene}).
+In addition, we propose viable practical implementation schemes at different frequency ranges, showing realizability of the proposed multifunctional and adaptable platform (Section~\ref{Sec: implementation}).